 - To increase your chances of winning your case: The longer you wait to get a medical checkup, the less likely it is that you will win your personal injury case.
 Why?
 Because failing to see the doctor gives the defense a perfect excuse to reject your claim.
 They can say you must not really be hurt.
 Plus, you won’t have any medical documentation to present to a judge or jury.

-Free Consult With A Montgomery County, Tennessee, Personal Injury Attorney
+Free Consult With a Personal Injury Attorney

 What Financial Damages May Be Available

-Nashville, Tennessee, Car And Truck Accident Attorneys
+Tennessee and Kentucky Car And Truck Accident Attorneys

 The injuries you suffer in an accident have a monetary value in a personal injury case.
 Negligent individuals and companies need to be held responsible for inattentiveness or creating a hazardous environment.
-At Bart Durham Injury Law, in Nashville, Tennessee, our legal team brings decades of experience in personal injury law and a great deal of insight to the damages that our clients can recover.
+At Bart Durham Injury Law, our legal team brings decades of experience in personal injury law and a great deal of insight to the damages that our clients can recover.

 If the injury you suffered will not allow you to ever work again, you are entitled to compensation for the wages you would have made at your job.
 Being forced to change careers because of an injury will require vocational rehabilitation for a new type of job.
 That training costs money and that should be paid for by the party responsible for causing your injury.
 A wrongful death suffered at the hands of a negligent party means damages for pain and suffering and future lost wages.